ygorelik/ydk-gen/sdk/cpp/core/docsgen/getting_started.rst

 Release Notes
 =============

 The current YDK release version is 0.8.6.2.

-YDK-Go is licensed under the Apache 2.0 License.
+YDK is licensed under the Apache 2.0 License.